-Chapter 4: CEV — The True Indicator of Profitability in Spin & Go
+Chapter 4: CEV — The True Profitability Indicator in Spin

 CEV is the metric regular players use to assess their skill level in Spin & Go.

-Written by Gandalf, professional Spin & Go player and co-founder of Poker Sciences.
+Professional Spin & Go player, co-founder of Poker Sciences

-As you've understood by now, ITM (In The Money) is one of the most important metrics in Spin & Go: if you're below a certain threshold, you're losing money in the long run — if you're above it, you're profitable.
+As you've understood by now, ITM is one of the most important metrics in Spin & Go: if you're below a certain threshold, you're losing money in the long run — if you're above it, you're profitable.

 However, Spin players generally don't talk about their ITM percentage when analyzing their performance.